Ayanarmani/website/README.md

 # website

-A Simple Website built with Python Flask framwork.
+A Simple Website built with Python Flask framework.